-A number of brave supporters recently took part in our first ever aroup skydive event.
+A number of brave supporters recently took part in our first ever group skydive event.
 These courageous people were strapped to a professional instructor and skydived from 10,000 feet at a speed of 125 mph.
-Together, they have raised an amazing \$6,720 for our projects!
+Together, they have raised an amazing £5,700 for our projects!
 Ian Churchill said he is still buzzing, two months after the event.

+Our next group skydive is Sunday 11th September!
 Join this challenge and take the leap to end animal suffering today: